-Prevent Duty
+• Prevent Duty

-- (i) Under section 26 of the Counter-Terrorism and Security Act 2015, staff must have 'due regard to the need to prevent people from being drawn into terrorism' - (ii) Staff should refer any concerns regarding radicalisation to their school's Designated Safeguarding Lead or a senior member of staff, following their school's normal safeguarding procedures. - (iii) Relevant staff should understand when it is appropriate to make a referral to the Channel programme, a mechanism for schools to make referrals if they are concerned that an individual might be vulnerable to radicalisation. - (iv) Staff should ensure they have undertaken some form of Prevent awareness training
+- (i) Under section 26 of the Counter-Terrorism and Security Act 2015, staff must have 'due regard to the need to prevent people from being drawn into terrorism' - (ii) Staff should refer any concerns regarding radicalisation to their academy's Designated Safeguarding Lead or a senior member of staff, following their academy's and/or Trust's normal safeguarding procedures. - (iii) Relevant staff should understand when it is appropriate to make a referral to the Channel programme, a mechanism for schools and academies to make referrals if they are concerned that an individual might be vulnerable to radicalisation. - (iv) Staff should ensure they have undertaken some form of Prevent awareness training